axibase/atsd/configuration/tag-templates.md

 To modify an existing tag template, click the link in the **Name** column.
 To create a new tag template, expand the split button and select **Create**.

-The template can also be created from existing tags by clicking on the **Create Tag Template** link in the editor.
+A template can also be created from existing tags by clicking the **Create Tag Template** link on a metric or entity editor page.

 ![](./images/tag-templates-create.png)